KinkumaDesign/CustomMediaTimingFunction/README.md

-Approximate Robert Penner's easing equations on CAMediaTimingFunction using cubic Bezier curve
+Approximate Robert Penner's easing equations on CAMediaTimingFunction using cubic Bezier curve.

 ## How to Use